 The department recommends that you seek to study through a university where you are not only gaining a qualification but where you are able to strengthen your knowledge through relevant practical experience.
 This is where practicum in a range of settings would be valuable including mainstream, support unit/class or school for specific purposes (SSP).

 Yes.
 Both successful and unsuccessful applicants are notified of the outcome via email once the selection process is complete.
 If you change your contact details after the closing date, please email your updated contact details to the Employment Programs Team at email@example.com.

-The department will not provide an allowance for subjects previously failed and reattempted, or units for which you receive advanced standing or academic credit.
+The department will not provide an allowance for subjects previously failed and reattempted, or subjects for which you receive advanced standing or academic credit.